 “Smokable hemp is a very small part of the hemp and CBD marketplace, but it seems to be the one that’s growing most rapidly,” Jonathan Miller, general counsel for U.S. Hemp Roundtable, told New England Public Radio.

 Although CBD gained notoriety for being an oil that could help children with epilepsy have fewer seizures, the cannabinoid, which is derived from both hemp and marijuana, has since become a household name in America for its purported therapeutic benefits.
-The trendy cannabinoid received a boost last year when President Trump signed an extensive Farm Bill that legalized industrial hemp production at the federal level for the first time since 1937.
+The trendy cannabinoid received a boost in 2018 year when President Trump signed an extensive Farm Bill that legalized industrial hemp production at the federal level for the first time since 1937.
 Now, there are tens of thousands of acres of hemp plants growing across the country and more CBD products are showing up than ever before.

 The only problem is the hemp plant looks a heck of a lot like marijuana (they are both a cannabis sativa classification).
 The similarities between the two have caused confusion among law enforcement.
 They simply cannot tell the difference — not with their eyes and not through technology.

 This is causing trouble for hemp smokers, especially in those states where marijuana is not legal.

 Since CBD flower looks like marijuana, it smells like it, and even tests positive for THC, anyone living in states where weed remains illegal runs the risk of police harassment if they are caught with it.
 Never mind that the leafy substance is only hemp and has virtually no THC content whatsoever, possession of this flower is still getting unsuspecting consumers arrested and charged with a crime.

 “There is a product being sold…that could very well jam up an unknowing citizen if they were using their product and possibly cause them to be arrested,” Jeff Rasche, police chief for the Greenfield Police Department, told the Indianapolis Star.